This recipe makes enough dough for a top and bottom crust for a 9-inch pie.

 You can use this pastry dough for unstructured rustic pies or galettes, or single or double crusted traditional pies.
 It can also be used for a savory pot pie.

 Whether you use the dough for a galette or a double crust pie, it will be prettier with a light egg wash.
 Just whisk one egg in a small bowl, add a teaspoon of water, and brush lightly over the exposed crust with a pastry brush, right before baking.

 Blind-baking this pie crust

 This pie crust recipe is difficult to pre-bake.
 There is more fat in it than a regular crust, which can cause the sides to slump if you bake it without a filling.
-That said, I have successfully pre-baked this crust by freezing it for at least 30 minutes first, lining it with heavy foil, filling it all of the way with white granulated sugar, then baking it at 350°F for 50 minutes.
+That said, I have successfully pre-baked this crust by fluting the edges of the dough extra high above the edges of the pie pan, freezing the crust for at least 30 minutes first, lining it with heavy foil, filling it all of the way with white granulated sugar, then baking it at 350°F for 50 minutes.
 (See our instructions for blind baking a pie crust.)